jamargoochIT/configure-ad/README.md

-Up next. we’ll log into Client-1 as mydomain.com\dah_admin  (use the name you created).
+Up next, we’ll log into Client-1 as mydomain.com\dah_admin  (use the name you created).

 We’re going to open system properties by right clicking on the Windows start menu and selecting system.